EspiusEdwards/Image-Compression-Demo/README.md

 ## Getting Started

-Pull this repo on your local machine
+Pull this repo on your local machine and read the research about K-Means Algorithm

 ### Prerequisites